Q: Are you a coffeehouse, bar, or nonprofit?

 Q: How many games do you have?

-A: We started out with about 1,000 and as of May 2016 have over 1,800!
-Our CEO has over 2,500 games that he plans on making available, and volunteers, game companies, and other interested parties have been donating more and more.
+A: We started out with about 1,000 and as of February 2018 have over 2,400!
+Our Director has over 3,500 games that he plans on making available, and volunteers, game companies, and other interested parties have been donating more and more.

 Q: Do you have enough space for those games?

 A: Our cafe has over 4,000 square feet of space that works for housing these games and more.
 We also will have a mobile group of games for use by schools, libraries, and senior centers.

 Q: What type of games do you have?

 A: Our first focus is on tabletop games, card or board games that you can play with others at a table.
 We will have very limited amounts of miniature and role playing games due to space and upkeep.

 Q: How much does it cost to enter?

 A: Unlike other game cafes around the world, there is be no cover charge to enter.
 If you'd like to play one of the games, you will need to either buy a day pass for $5—standard for most game cafes—or be a paid member.
 These funds help pay for maintaining the space, the quality of the games, and the salary of the staff that will help you.